Your chance to show your environmental film on the big screen!

 Every year, we screen films from young people who are actively protecting our planet and getting involved in documentary filmmaking.

-Enter the Climate Action Film Contest to win cash prizes and a special screening of your film at Green Film Fest in September 2018.
-From recycling to taking transit to growing a garden, show us how you're making it count.
+Enter the Young Filmmaker Competition to win cash prizes and a special screening of your film at Green Film Fest in September 2018.
+From recycling to taking transit to growing a garden, show us how you're making a difference.

-The contest is open to young filmmakers in Grades K - 12.
+The contest is open to young filmmakers age 18 and under.
 It is free to enter and there are no restrictions on style or genre or how many entries you may submit.
+You can be living anywhere in the world to enter the competition.

 Film Entry Deadline: May 31, 2018